French press – instructions for beginners and professionals

 Thermometer

--easy way to precisely determine water quantity (1 ml = 1 g)
+• Easy way to precisely determine the amount of water (1 ml = 1 g)

 Step 1 Boil water

 It is best to boil more water than you need for the coffee to heat the French press (simply fill with water).
-For the infusion, the water should be around 92 – 95 °C. Allow the water to cool slightly or use a thermometer.
+For the infusion, the boiling water should be around 92 – 95 ° C. Allow the water to cool slightly or use a thermometer.

 Step 2 Grind coffee